Showing posts with label piano. Show all posts

 The New Ford V8 Coupe Utility

-I took the hour walking tour, our guide talked about the founding of Tuscumbia.
-He talked about the founding of the railroad, the many hotels that were in Tuscumbia because of the Railroad, the rival between Colbert County and Lauderdale County.
+I took the hour-long walking tour, and our guide talked about Tuscumbia's founding.
+He spoke about the founding of the Railroad, the many hotels in Tuscumbia because of it, and the rivalry between Colbert County and Lauderdale County.

 The Colbert County Reporter